pedroamarall/rest-builder/liferay/README.md

 	1. Running ***g pull upstream*** pulls the code from https://github.com/liferay/liferay-portal to your local machine.
 You also forked https://github.com/liferay/liferay-portal at https://github.com/<YOUR_GITHUB_USERNAME>/liferay-portal.

 		New code that is pushed to https://github.com/liferay/liferay-portal is not automatically pushed to https://github.com/<YOUR_GITHUB_USERNAME>/liferay-portal.
-You have to do it.

 	1. Type ***g log origin*** to see the commits in your origin.